 After the exam: A radiologist will interpret the images from your scan.
 These results are not immediately available.
 The radiologist will contact your physician or provider to share information from the scan.
-Your referring physician or provider will reach out with test results, or they may be viewed in your MyChart account if you are a registered user.
+Please call your referring physician or provider for test results.